Child & Language Development

 Massachusetts DESE.
 (2015, October 27).
 9th grade biology [Video].
 YouTube. https://www.youtube.com/watch?v=g9kyl_WPFhU

-Morin, Amanda. (n.d.).
+Morin, A. (n.d.).
 Developmental milestones for first graders.
 Understood. https://www.understood.org/en/articles/developmental-milestones-for-

 typical-first-graders#Cognitive_milestones

 Next Generation Science Standards. (n.d.).
-Read the standards.
-Next Generation Science Standards For States By States.
+Read the standards. https://www.nextgenscience.org/search-standards?

 Paddy, L. (2022).
 Seeing through new eyes, Deaf cultures and Deaf pedagogies: The unrecognized curriculum.
 Dawn Sign Press.